A scaling hypothesis for projected entangled-pair states: Appendix

 \subsection{Vumps equations}

-We characterize the boundary MPS as the fixed point of the vumps algorithm; for more details on uniform MPS and the derivation of the fixed-point equations, see Ref.~\onlinecite{Vanderstraeten2019}.
-We first list the equations for a normalized MPS in the center gauge, described by four tensors $\{A_l,A_r,C,A_c\}$,
+We characterize the boundary MPS as the fixed point of the vumps (Variational Uniform Matrix Product State) algorithm; for more details on uniform MPS and the derivation of the fixed-point equations, see Ref.~\onlinecite{Vanderstraeten2019}.
+We first list the equations for a normalized MPS in the center gauge, described by four tensors $\{M_l,M_r,C,M_c\}$,

 with the conditions

 and the normalization

 We characterize the fixed point of a given hermitian MPO by the following fixed-point equations